-University of Mary Hardin-Baylor offers nursing professionals like you the opportunity to earn a powerful degree while maintaining a full-time work schedule.
+The University of Mary Hardin-Baylor offers nursing professionals like you the opportunity to earn a powerful degree while maintaining a full-time work schedule.

 The Doctor of Nursing Practice degree at UMHB is designed to educate post-master’s degreed nurses for professional careers in nursing.
 The DNP program instills an increased breadth and depth of content with courses in leadership, health policy, and the economics of healthcare practice management.
 The program's small cohort format delivery promotes collaborative learning in a variety of educational and clinical settings.
 The DNP program facilitates the preparation of nurses who will be equipped to assume leadership positions in advanced practice and healthcare administration.View Brochure

 This hybrid program provides on campus, classroom learning one day a month; the remainder of the coursework is completed online.
-The Scott and White College of Nursing is located in the Isabelle Rutherford Meyer Nursing Education Center, which provides state-of-the-art settings for expanding your skill set in an advanced field of study.
+The Scott and White School of Nursing is located in the Isabelle Rutherford Meyer Nursing Education Center, which provides state-of-the-art settings for expanding your skill set in an advanced field of study.

-UMHB’s Scott & White College of Nursing is seeking an initial accreditation from the Commission on Collegiate Nursing Education (CCNE) for its Doctor of Nursing Practice (DNP) program and its Post-Graduate APRN Certificate program.
+UMHB’s Scott & White School of Nursing is seeking an initial accreditation from the Commission on Collegiate Nursing Education (CCNE) for its Doctor of Nursing Practice (DNP) program and its Post-Graduate APRN Certificate program.
 CCNE is an autonomous accrediting agency which contributes to the improvement of the public’s health by ensuring the quality and integrity of baccalaureate and graduate programs in nursing.
 The commission will conduct an on-site visit at UMHB February 21 through February 23, 2018, as a part of the accreditation process.